Gara Garayev: Piano Works for Children

 From folk music to twelve-tone technique, to jazz, the music of Garayev presents it all.
 The distinct architecture of Garayev works, the beauty of his melodies, and the innovative harmonic and orchestral language of his music are striking.
 In addition, the unforgettable pallet and richness of his music touches a wide spectrum of human emotions, as his works express love and struggle, joy and sadness, humor and drama, dreaming and reality.
 Garayev moved with time, he felt the pulse, inspired his listeners, and rose to the top.

-Sheet Music: GARA GARAYEV SELECTED PIANO WORKS (FINAL)
+OFFICIAL PUBLICATION OF THE COMPETITION: GARA GARAYEV SELECTED PIANO WORKS (FINAL)